Country guides Asia

 Doing business

-The concept of 'face' and saving face is important in Thailand.
-So, if travellers make a mistake, they shouldn't expect it to be pointed out to them, and if a local business associate makes a mistake, it is impolite to draw attention to it or correct them.
+The concept of 'face' and saving face is important so, if foreigners make a mistake, they shouldn't expect it to be pointed out to them, and if a local business associate makes a mistake, it's impolite to draw attention to it or correct them.

-Shaking hands is not a popular form of greeting and the wai (putting a prayer-like gesture in front of oneself and bowing slightly) is more acceptable.
+Shaking hands isn't a popular form of greeting and the wai (putting a prayer-like gesture in front of oneself and bowing slightly) is more acceptable.
 The higher the hands compared to the face when bowing, the more respect is meant by the wai.
-It is customary to wai first to those older than oneself.
+It's customary to wai first to those older than oneself.
 When addressing others, Thais use first names rather than surnames, preceded by Kuhn for both men and women.
 As with many Asian nations, giving gifts to business associates is generally a good idea.
 When receiving gifts, foreigners shouldn't open them in front of the giver.
-They should also wait to be introduced to others, as it is an indication of rank.
+They should also wait to be introduced to others, as it's an indication of rank.
 Often the hierarchical structures favour the elders in a group and respect must be given accordingly.

 Duty free